za3k/za3k.com/archive/ninjas.md

 ## Suggested Progression
 I've designed the rules to introduce complexity gradually.
 Feel free to progress faster or not at all, but here are my suggestions.
-- *(Baby Ninjas)* In game 1, play with none of the optional rules, and without keeping track of **stars**.
+- In game 1, play with none of the optional rules, and without keeping track of **stars**.
-- *(Simple Ninjas)* In game 2, add the Exam Score and start keeping track of stars.
+- In game 2, add the Exam Score and start keeping track of stars.
 The goal of *Ninjas Ninjas Ninjas* is to throw as many stars as possible.
-- *(Specialist Ninjas)* In game 3, add Roles.
+- In game 3, add Roles.
 Play 3 games total with Roles, so every player gets to try every Role.
-- *(Real Ninjas)* In game 6, you are now playing the real game.
+- In game 6, you are now playing the real game.
 Start ramping up the speed until you're doing things without thinking first.
-- *(Fast Ninjas)* In game 6, add a timer.
+- In game 6, add a timer.
 The timer is explained under Setup and Exam.
-- *(Silent Ninjas)* In game 8, make up your own cool ninja hand signals to replace all the yelling you've been doing.
+- In game 8, make up your own cool ninja hand signals to replace all the yelling you've been doing.
-- *(Crazy Ninjas)* In game 10, add the Role Swapping rule, which makes things extra crazy.
+- In game 10, add the Role Swapping rule, which makes things extra crazy.
 You need to have memorized the Roles already.

 ## Setup
-### Quick start
+### Option 1: Quickstart
 One player shouts "Red!".
 One shouts "Blue!".
 One shouts "Green!".
 They immediately start playing.

 - The Place is feudal Japan.
 There are no fireballs, cell phones, guns, or foreigners.
 Ninjas are super-humanly stealthy, quick, and skilled.
 Generally the tone is realistic.